Smoke-free housing

 If residents are exposed to SHS, they should quickly inform their landlords.
 Residents may also contact their local health department.

 1. Centers for Disease Control and Prevention (CDC), Smoking & Tobacco Use: Secondhand Smoke (SHS) Facts.
-Retrieved from https://www.cdc.gov/tobacco/data_statistics/fact_sheets/secondhand_smoke/general_facts/index.htm.
+Retrieved from https://www.cdc.gov/tobacco/data_statistics/fact_sheets/secondhand_smoke/general_facts/index.html

 2. Centers for Disease Control and Prevention (CDC), Smoking & Tobacco Use: Tobacco-Related Mortality.
-Retrieved from https://www.cdc.gov/tobacco/data_statistics/fact_sheets/health_effects/tobacco_related_mortality/index.htm
+Retrieved from https://www.cdc.gov/tobacco/data_statistics/fact_sheets/health_effects/tobacco_related_mortality/index.html

 Guide for residents